 4 Easy Safer Summer Natural Product Swaps

 Start here!
-We’ve covered safer, natural sunscreen and non-toxic sunscreen, and we love the Environmental Working Group’s yearly Guide to Safer Sunscreen, but to give you a quick comparison, here’s one natural product swap that you can take with you to the beach this summer.
+We’ve covered non-toxic sunscreen and we love the Environmental Working Group’s yearly Guide to Safer Sunscreen, but to give you a quick comparison, here’s one natural product swap that you can take with you to the beach this summer.

 Not That: Don’t be fooled by high SPF!
 High SPF “sport” formulas, like Neutrogena CoolDry Sport Sunscreen Spray SPF 100 is an example of a product worth thinking twice about before buying.
 Its convenient spray formula may seem like a perk, but in light of its propellants and other chemicals you and your kids can inhale, you’ll want to check out other options.
 It also contains ingredients like oxybenzone (an ultraviolet light absorber and filter that’s linked to a host of health problems like hormone disruption and low birth weight) and fragrance, which is an umbrella term that can hide hundreds of chemicals that are associated with health risks like hormone-disruption, neurotoxicity, asthma, allergies.